Stop overpaying for unreliable service and ship with Flock Freight today.

 Freight companies charge accessorial fees (additional charges) based on a variety of factors, many of which you might not have been aware of or even considered.

-Freight companies may add fees for wait-times, terminal handling, weather delays, storage, special deliveries and a host of other factors.
-Confirming that you are being appropriately charged a difficult task at best.
+Freight companies may add fees for wait times, terminal handling, weather delays, storage, special deliveries, and a host of other factors.
+Confirming that you are being appropriately charged is a difficult task at best.
 To add to this, most companies use multiple vendors, and each of these vendors may have a different method or format of charging their freight invoices; some may present it electronically, others may give invoices physically.